YatharthChauhan2362/Data-Structure-Algorithms-Interview-Cheat-Sheet/Linked List/README.md

 1. Create a new node

-2. Set prev and next pointers of new node and the previous node If the linked list is empty, make the newNode as the head node.
-Otherwise, traverse to the end of the doubly linked list and
+2. Set prev and next pointers of new node and the previous node

+   If the linked list is empty, make the newNode as the head node.

+   Otherwise, traverse to the end of the doubly linked list

 # Circular Linked List